VermontDepartmentOfHealth/docgov/src/posts/authentication-impersonation.md

 > * The password is sent over the wire in base64 encoding (which can be easily converted to plaintext).
 > * The password is sent repeatedly, for each request.
 (Larger attack window)
-> * The password is cached by the webbrowser, at a minimum for the length of the window / process.
-(Can be silently reused by any other request to the server, e.g. CSRF)
+> * The password is cached by the web browser, at a minimum for the length of the window / process.
+(Can be silently reused by any other request to the server, e.g. <abbr title="Cross-site request forgery">CSRF</abbr>)

 Because the browser owns the credentials, we cannot forcefully expire a user's session from the server, since the credentials are stored for the entire life of the browser's process.
 There are some attempts to [log out a user from a web site using Basic Authentication][4], but largely prove problematic and iffy when implementing across browsers.
 And **ALL** rely on JavaScript to *hopefully* do what we want, leaving an easy attack vector available.